The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Introduction

 In this work, we consider a new solution method for optimal transport problems.
 Numerical optimal transport has applications in a wide range of fields, but the scaling properties and ground cost restrictions of current numerical methods make it difficult to find solutions for many applications.

+The boundary method we propose focuses on a broad class of optimal transportation problems: {\emph{semi-discrete optimal transport}}.
+Many other techniques assume semi-discrete transport, either implicitly or explicitly, as semi-discrete formulations can be used to approximate solutions to fully continuous problems, and the semi-discrete optimal transport problem is of practical relevance itself.

-Key challenges in numerical optimal transport are: (a) the design of numerical methods capable of handling general ground costs (b) efficient computation of the \Was{} metric, and (c) solutions of three (or higher) dimensional problems.
-We propose the boundary method below to address these concerns for a broad class of optimal transportation problems: {\emph{semi-discrete transport}}.
-Semi-discrete formulations can be used to approximate solutions to fully continuous problems, and the semi-discrete optimal transport problem is of practical relevance itself.
+Key challenges in numerical optimal transport are: (a) the design of numerical methods capable of handling general ground costs, (b) efficient computation of the \Was{} metric, and (c) solutions of three (or higher) dimensional problems.
+The boundary method addresses these concerns by solving problems where the ground cost is a $p$-norm, $p \in (1,\,\infty)$, and by doing so in a way that reduces the effective dimension of the transport problem.